 Their first task was to raise the required capital of £250,000.
 This is around £9 million in today’s money ($14 million).
-A considerable amount, but with regard to the potential rewards and based on their support, a sum that should have been within their reach.
+A considerable amount, but based on their support and the potential returns, a sum that should have been achievable.
 After their hope of reaching this sum, they had ambition that a further £250,000 could be raised soon afterwards.

 The miraculous inventions were just not able to churn out as many as they had hoped.
 It appears that the mass-produced machined parts still required the time-consuming, and expensive, efforts of finishing by hand.

-The enterprise was further hindered by the fact that one of the founding members, John Barwise, died soon after the House of Commons debate.
-It would be romantic to think that he died of a broken heart, but he was already 86 years old and so it was likely to have been a coincidence.
+The enterprise was further hindered after one of the founding members, John Barwise, died.
+This was following the House of Commons debate and so the trauma of the disappointment may have been too much; he was 86 years old.
 His son, also named John, took over his responsibilities.

 They struggled on for 3 years until 1845 when they ran out of capital and closed for good.
 It seems the company petered out as the initially enthusiastic backers started to withdraw their support.